Sue Gray halted probe into event with ‘food and alcohol’ in Downing Street flat - NewsBreak

 Sue Gray halted probe into event with ‘food and alcohol’ in Downing Street flat

-Sue Gray abandoned her investigation into the “Abba party” held in Boris Johnson’s flat despite finding that alcohol was present on the evening Dominic Cummings was forced out of Downing Street.
+Boris Johnson joined five special advisers in a mid-lockdown event with “food and alcohol” in his Downing Street flat on the evening of the announcement of Dominic Cummings’ departure.

-The senior civil servant found that the Prime Minister did attend the mid-lockdown gathering along with five special advisers but halted her work having only collected “limited” information when the Metropolitan Police began their investigation.
+Sue Gray investigated the gathering in her partygate inquiry but abandoned the work having only collected “limited” information after the Metropolitan Police began their investigation.

-There was no mention in her report of The Winner Takes It All and other Abba songs reportedly heard blaring from the Downing Street residence after the departure of Mr Cummings as chief adviser was announced following a bitter power struggle.

-Carrie Johnson, the Prime Minister’s wife, was reportedly at the event in the flat during England’s second national lockdown on November 13 2020.
+The event was held during England’s second national lockdown, after the announcement of Mr Cumming’s exit as chief adviser on November 13 2020.

 Ms Gray said a “meeting” was held in the Prime Minister’s residence from “some time after” 6pm to discuss “the handling of the departure” with five special advisers.

-She found that Mr Johnson joined the event where “food and alcohol were available” at around 8pm.
+She found Mr Johnson joined the event where “food and alcohol were available” at around 8pm.

 “The discussion carried on later into the evening with attendees leaving at various points,” the senior civil servant wrote.